HouraiTeahouse/Loadables/README.md

 A Unity3D library for simplifying and abstracting the processes of dynamically loading assets from game data stores like Resources of AssetBundles.

+## Setup
+We generally advise using git submodules to include this into any git based project.
+If that is not possible, either clone or download the source and include it anywhere your Unity Assets folder.

+This library has a dependency on [Tasks](https://github.com/HouraiTeahouse/Tasks).
+Be sure to add it alongside this library.

+TODO: Create a \*.unitypackage.

 ## The ILoadable Interface
 The library centers around an the `ILoadable` and `ILoadable<T>` interfaces, which represents or wraps a loadable resource and manages its state in memory.